Tyrn/wei/the-insider-en.typ

 privileged stocks, etc...
 You have to admit that  in  a  country where most people are sure that when an  Earth  starship  reaches the sky, the Earthmen knock  in the sky and God opens them a brass door, that's pretty impressive.
-He is a very intelligent man who encompassed the best in the both cultures - Weian and Galactic ones."
+He is a very intelligent man who encompassed the best in the both cultures---Weian and Galactic ones."

      "What does it mean?"